natheerkhalil/easycss/README.md

 Order, Grow, Basis, Shrink use numbers as intensifiers. <br> Direction, Wrap, Align Content, Align Items use text representations of their possible values.

 ## Styles.css
 This file controls the general shape, size, and colour of elements.
-It utilises 5 colours:<br>
+It utilises 5 colours, each available in 10 shades (1-10):<br>
 - ${\textsf{\color{rgb(204, 153, 0)}warn (yellow\)}}$
 - ${\textsf{\color{rgb(204, 51, 51)}err (red\)}}$
 - ${\textsf{\color{rgb(102, 153, 204)}info (blue\)}}$